16 Mar 10 Surprising Bathroom Items You Can Recycle for Free

 - Electronic Scale: Get back at it for all those mean things it said about you.

 - Beard Trimmer: Big beards are in right now…let it grow.

 - Lights: Bulbs, tubes, and fixtures; we take them all.

 - Electronic Air Fresheners: Either plug-in or battery powered.
 Don’t you think it’s time for a “fresh” start?

 Also, I lied…there are eleven items on this list.
 I just saved the best for last.
-Did you know that you can recycle your toilet?!!
-Again, check with your municipality, but most local recycling stations will take your old toilet off your hands for you for free.
+Did you know that you can recycle your toilet?
+Check with your municipality, but most local recycling stations will take your old toilet off your hands for free.
 How ‘bout that.